emilpriver/go-hugo-portfolio/content/about.md

 tac: false
 ---

 Hi I'm Emil Privér.
-Software developer from Varberg, Sweden.
+Software developer from Göteborg, Sweden.

 My works is mainly focused on backend and architecture.
 But also intersted in AI.
-Most of the stuffs I do at the moment is for e-commerce as that is most what I do for work.

 I love to explore the tech world, Love reading about tech and explore code, systems and stuffs in general.